30th Dec. & 2nd – 4th Jan.

 Respiration, Kingdom Monera (Bacteria).
 Reference to past exam questions throughout.
 Quality exam focused notes provided.

-Genetic Crosses.
+DNA/RNA, Protein Synthesis and Genetic Engineering.
 Reference to past exam questions throughout.
 Quality exam focused notes provided.

 Topics to be covered at Easter Revision Course 2019; Ecology, Plant Structure, Plant Transport, Plant Responses, Sexual Reproduction in Flowering Plants, Asexual Reproduction in Plants, Human Reproduction, Excretion.
 Reference to past exam questions throughout.
 Quality exam focused notes provided.